Tymotex/InkMemories/README.md

 photographee's faces.)

 ![center crop demonstration](./assets/crop.png)

+### Debug Mode

+Pressing 'B' will toggle debug mode, showing a troubleshooting screen.
+Behind the scenes, a log file is transformed into an HTML file, then the Chromium CLI is used to take a headless snapshot of that HTML file.
+Being an HTML file, the troubleshooting page can be customised with other content, as well as CSS.
+Since this project doesn't have too many failure modes, a simple dump of the logs is all that's displayed here.

+The InkyImpressions does not provide native support for displaying HTML files, so this project introduces a daemon, `debug-logs-html-snapshotter`, that polls the log file and formats the most recent logs into an HTML file, and takes a screenshot of it, bounded to the dimensions of the eInk display.
+(An improvement to this implementation is to use a file watcher on the log file to trigger the transformation to HTML instead of polling the log file every few seconds.)

+From the `ScreenManager`'s perspective, the debug screen is created and managed externally - it simply just depends on it being there and displays whatever is there.

 ## Potential Features & Improvements
 This was a rushed project.
 Here are some ideas for how to improve upon the MVP: